 The Benefits of Keeping WordPress Plugins Up To Date

 Forget about security for a second.
 If you look at the changelog of WordPress SEO you will notice that all of the last 12 updates have bug fixes included in them.
 Such statistics are normal.
-For example if you look at our plugin’s changelog, WP Security Audit Log, you will notice that 11 out of the last 12 updates included bug fixes.
+For example if you look at our plugin’s changelog, WP Activity Log, you will notice that 11 out of the last 12 updates included bug fixes.
 Hence keeping your WordPress plugins up to date is not just about security.
 It is also about running the latest, most stable and efficient software.

 Spread the Word – Let’s Improve WordPress’ Image